isaacnovaes/notes/java.md

   - Accessed by ClassName.fieldName
   - It doesn't belong to the object, but to the class
   - A static method can't reference any of the instance members (fields or methods)
+  - Whenever you see a method that don't use the instance variables, it should probably be declared as a static method
+  - Common uses:
+    - Storing counters
+    - Generating unique ids
+    - Storing a constant value
+    - Creating and controlling access to a share resource
 - `null`
   - It means the variable or attribute has a type, but no reference to an object
   - For primitive data types, they receive their default value